samuelaguilera/gravity-http-logger/README.md

 * Trello.
 * Twilio.

-# Logging Custom Services
+# Logging other requests

-You can use the gravity_http_logger_services filter to include the domain for other services that you may want to log, a partial match is enough.
+You can use the gravity_http_logger_request_strings filter to include new request strings (e.g. the domain for other services) that you may want to log, a partial match is enough.
 The example below would log requests sent to the domain example.com and any subdomain for it (e.g. www.example.com, auth.example.com, etc...).

 ```
-add_filter( 'gravity_http_logger_services', function( $services ) {
+add_filter( 'gravity_http_logger_request_strings', function( $services ) {
 	$services[] = 'example.com'; // Replace this with the request destination domain.
 	return $services;
 } );